rikosintie/Ubuntu4NetworkEngineers/docs/terminal.md

 **Choose 0 to just create the .zshrc file and exit**

-On Linux/Mac, hidden files start with a `.`, zsh uses a hidden file named `~/.zshrc` as it's configuration file.
+On Linux/Mac, hidden files start with a `dot`, zsh uses a hidden file named `~/.zshrc` as it's configuration file.
 BASH uses `~/.bashrc` as its configuration file.
 You can list the files using:

 ```bash
 ls -l ~/.*rc